Mole Removal in Singapore - why remove them?

 Ultrapulse CO2 laser mole removal

-CO2 laser is strongly absorbed by water in cells.
+CO2 laser is strongly absorbed by water in cells under the skin.
 Laser energy vaporizes a layer of skin cells together with a surrounding zone of coagulation.
 Ultrapulse CO2 produces very short pulses of laser energy with high peak power.
 The amount of tissue vaporisation vs coagulation can be tailored, allowing for precise vaporisation of only the abnormal tissue without causing too much collateral damage.
+The entire process results in successful mole removal treatment.

 Radiofrequency ablation for Mole Removal

-Moles that extend through most of the dermis or that need to be sent to the laboratory to be examined under the microscope should be surgically excised.
+A mole (or moles) that extends through most of the dermis or that need to be sent to the laboratory to be examined under the microscope should be surgically excised with a removal surgery.
 Cold steel, ultrapulse CO2 or high frequency radiofrequency are used to dissect out the lump.
 The direction and position of the incision are designed to camouflage the scar.
 The resultant wound is closed with a tension-free layered technique using absorbable and non-absorbable sutures according to plastic surgical principles to produce an aesthetically pleasing result.

 1Aesthetics's View on Mole Removal